nextflow-io/nextflow/docs/reference/syntax.md

 Script declarations are in turn composed of statements and expressions.

-A script may contain one or more [statements](#statements), if there are no top-level declarations.
-In this case, the entire script will be treated as an entry workflow.
+If there are no top-level declarations, a script may contain one or more [statements](#statements), in which case the entire script is treated as an entry workflow.
 For example:

 ```groovy
 println 'Hello world!'